-Certain reclassifications have been made to the 2017 financial statements in order to conform to the 2018 presentation.
+Certain reclassifications have been made to the prior year financial statements in order to compare to the current year financial statement presentation.
 These reclassifications have no effect on net loss, total assets or accumulated deficit as previously reported.

 New Accounting Pronouncements